 There was relief all round as the new ship was able to handle the ice throughout the winter season, usually better than the dedicated ice-breaking steamer Stanley which continued on the route between Pictou and Georgetown.
 While the Guardian carried stories of the number of cars of freight and passengers on each trip it soon became so routine that the information ceased to be news.
 There were no doubt curious passengers who took the trip just to see the new boat but it was not until Victoria Day that there was a planned excursion.
 With the band of the 105th Battalion aboard over 500 pleasure seekers took the day trip, some to see the horse races at New Glasgow.
 Still for the SS P.E.I. it was a working trip and seven carloads of freight were loaded at Pictou.

 I had to good fortune to briefly be a member of the crew of the Prince Edward Island in her later years.
-The story of how the design of dowager of the Strait came to be ruined by the automobile and what happened to her in the end will be the subject of a future blog entry.
+The story of how the design of dowager of the Strait came to be ruined by the automobile and what happened to her in the end is the subject of an additional posting which can be found by clicking here.